S4-Hosting/S4-Open-Source-We-Use/README.md

 For non-LiteSpeed servers, we use a modified version of ISPConfig.
 It's far from flawless, it lacks things that many people would consider essential (like a file manager) but it does support administrating multiple servers from one installation, and it is definitely one of the best open source solutions to start from.

 #### Cieloj
 Cieloj doesn't actually exist yet, but it is a work in progress, at the planning stages at least.
-Cieloj is our own new open source control panel system, which we will be deployed across all of our servers in the near future.
+Cieloj is our own new open source control panel system, which we plan to deploy across all of our servers at some point in the future.
 The best of CyberPanel, the best of ISPConfig, light on resources and with a clear and intiuive interface.

 #### Bind
 Sometimes projects get old and fade away, and sometimes they stay relevant and work for what seems like forever.
 Bind might be pretty ancient these days but it is still one of the best possible options out there when it comes to running DNS servers.